A timeline of news, stories and pictures from 1910 1919.

 WEST LONDON NOTESAugust 1914

 Headington Silver are quite taking on with their splendid Higham set, and their playing has quite improved just lately with the advent of such splendid instruments.
 They are booking up repeat orders everywhere.
-They played a very nice band at the hospital parade, and their smart appearance won them many friend.
+They played a very nice band at the hospital parade, and their smart appearance won them many friends.

 BRASS BAND NEWS, AUGUST 1914